 When Florida licenses a lawyer, that lawyer is entitled to practice in almost any area of law, with or without experience.
 Most law firms choose to practice in a wide variety of legal fields from contract law to criminal defense to disputing the validity of someone’s will.
 At Abrahamson & Uiterwyk, we reject this philosophy of practice.
 We practice in one and only one field on law – personal injury law – all day, every day.
 We have won hundreds of millions of dollars in compensation for over 20,000 personal injury victims who were in much the same position as you are.

-Our 10 lawyers enjoy over a century’s worth of combined personal injury law experience, and are supported by several dozen professional legal staff.
+Our 10 attorneys enjoy over a century’s worth of combined personal injury law experience, and are supported by several dozen professional legal staff.
 We focus on aggressive representation designed to pursue the quickest possible settlement of your claim with full compensation.
-Nevertheless, if a lawsuit becomes necessary, our trial lawyers are so good that other law firms hire them for their own cases.
+Nevertheless, if a lawsuit becomes necessary, our trial attorneys are so good that other law firms hire them for their own cases.

 A Few of Our Practice Areas